basho/basho_docs/README.md

 As with any Ruby project, Xcode & the Xcode CLI Tools are needed to install and run everything smoothly on OS X.

-You can install Xcode for free via App Store.
-Once installed, run `xcode-select --install` to get Xcode CLI Tools installed as well.
+You can install Xcode for free via the App Store.
+Once installed, run `xcode-select --install` to get the Xcode CLI Tools installed as well.

 If you don't want Xcode, you can also download the [OS X GCC Installer](https://github.com/kennethreitz/osx-gcc-installer), which gives you the essential compilers needed to build the docs.